-- 1. 7 stories and shall not exceed 97 feet if devoted primarily formon residential uses; - 2.
-8 stories and shall not exceed 110 feet if devoted primarily to residential uses; - 3.
-8 stories and a habitable attic including architectural features such as gable; mansard or sloped roof with not less than a 12/12, pitch enclosing all rooftop utility equipment, shall not exceed 123 feet to the roof peak if devoted primarily to residential uses; - 8 stones and shall not exceed 110 feet for a single hotel only; - 5.
-A stories and shall not exceed 90 feet for a health alub; - Rooftop utility equipment, except with respect to buildings constructed pursuant to Tier C, subparagraph 3 above, no higher than 6 feet, visually spreened, set back at least 20 feet from Telegraph side of building.
+- 1. 7 stories and shall not exceed 97 feet if devoted primarily to non residential uses; - 2.
+8 stories and shall not exceed 110 feet if devoted primarily to residential uses;

+3. 8 stories and a habitable attic including architectural features such as gable, mansard or sloped roof with not less than a 12/12 pitch enclosing all rooftop utility equipment, shall not exceed 123 feet to the roof peak if devoted primarily to residential uses;

+- 4. 8 stories and shall not exceed 110 feet for a single hotel only; - 5.
+4 stories and shall not exceed 90 feet for a health club; - Rooftop utility equipment, except with respect to buildings constructed pursuant to Tier C, subparagraph 3 above, no higher than 6 feet, visually screened, set back at least 20 feet from Telegraph side of building.